-Let's take a look at the health screenings men and women should be considering at different stages of their lives.
+Let's take a look at some of the health screenings men and women should be considering at different stages of their lives.

 In addition to regular check-ups by a GP or paediatrician, babies and infants are provided free ongoing assessments by local child and family health centres.
 This includes overall health and weight, eating and physical activity, eyesight and hearing, teeth and gums, sleeping habits, language and physical development, and social and emotional well-being.
 A blood test is also offered to every newborn to check for metabolic or genetic disorders.
 Health authorities urge all parents to ensure their children’s immunisations are kept up-to-date for protection against highly contagious and potentially fatal infections.
 Regular dental check-ups are also important and should continue into adulthood.

 - High blood pressure has no symptoms yet is a major cause of stroke, heart disease and heart failure.
 It can also lead to eye and kidney damage.
 Have it tested at least every two years.

 - Elevated levels of cholesterol and glucose in the blood can lead to heart disease and type 2 diabetes.
 Have your GP check them every two to five years and more frequently if you have a family history of these conditions.